francescocappetti/trusty/README.md

 5. You can run the editor by typing `trusty`.

 ### Usage
-Run the editor with `./trusty <filename>` if the file name isn't specified, the editor will create an unnamed file.
+Run the editor with `trusty <filename>` if the file name isn't specified, the editor will create an unnamed file.

 ### Keybindings
 - `CTRL-Q` = quit